Would You Build a Shopping Center Here?

 The photo at left shows deer grazing on a portion of land slated for conversion into a regional shopping center in Rome.
 The development will destroy four acres of wetlands and fill nearly 50 acres of floodplain forest.

 In Spring 2012, after four years of advocacy efforts by CRBI, the U.S. Army Corps of Engineers suspended the original permit issued for this project, agreeing with CRBI that the permit was no longer valid for the project.
-In January 2013, the developer was in the process of creating a new site plan for the shopping center.
-CRBI expects the developer to apply for a new permit from the Corps before the close of 2013.
+As of November 2014, the developer was in the process of creating a new site plan for the shopping center.

 Burwell Creek Floodplain Paddle